FIP Fixer IPCase study library Back to cases

 The response separated algorithm words from actual control-system architecture.

-FIELD: AI/control systems / food productionSTAGE: SANITIZED TECHNICAL REVIEWRESULT: Rejection reversed in reexamination
+FIELD: AI/control systems / food productionSTAGE: PARTIALLY SANITIZED TECHNICAL REVIEWRESULT: Rejection reversed in reexamination

 Case snapshot